harmony-one/h/progress/rikako-hatoya.md

+2025-04-29 Tue: Was working on PT yield: reading through SY, PT, and router contract ABIs to get entry price while accounting for net-weight for multiple deposits with update in boosts which was seemingly complex but later realized unneccessary work.
+Switched to working on LP yield.

 2025-04-28 Mon: Calculation and verification of conditions on how to activate max boost.
 Wrote script on verifying rewards for aUSDC PT token.

 ---